Paul Chan (artist)

-Paul Chan (born April 12, 1973 in Hong Kong) is an American artist, writer and publisher.
+Paul Chan (born April 12, 1973) is an American artist, writer and publisher.
 His single channel videos, projections, animations and multimedia projects are influenced by outsider artists, playwrights, and philosophers such as Henry Darger, Samuel Beckett, Theodor W. Adorno, and Marquis de Sade.
 Chan's work concerns topics including geopolitics, globalization, and their responding political climates, war documentation, violence, deviance, and pornography, language, and new media.

 Chan has exhibited his work at the Venice Biennale, the Whitney Biennial, documenta, the Serpentine Gallery, the Museum of Modern Art, the New Museum, and other institutions.
 Chan is represented by Greene Naftali Gallery, New York.

 Chan has also engaged in a variety of publishing projects, and, in 2010, founded the art and ebook publishing company Badlands Unlimited, based in New York.
 Chan's essays and interviews have appeared in Artforum, Frieze, Flash Art, October, Tate, Parkett, Texte Zur Kunst, Bomb, and other magazines and journals.

+He was awarded a MacArthur Fellowship in 2022.

 Childhood and education

 Chan was born in Hong Kong in 1973.
 Hong Kong's air quality had a deleterious effect on Chan's health, so his family relocated to Sioux City, Iowa in 1980, and later moved to Omaha, Nebraska.

 Chan attended the School of the Art Institute of Chicago from 1992 to 1996, receiving a BFA in Video/Digital Arts.
 Chan served as editor of the school newspaper F for three years.
-Chan attended Bard's MFA program beginning in 2000 and graduating in 2002.
+Chan attended Bard College beginning in 2000 and graduated with an MFA in 2002.